 Last Updated: February 15th

-Sad movies take a lot of forms, but this list of good Netflix films hits the big buttons, including some of the most powerful movies to watch about star-crossed love, concentration camps, death, and Adam driving yelling a bunch.
+Sad movies take a lot of forms, but this list of Netflix films hits the big buttons — think movies about star-crossed love, broken friendships, death, and Adam Driver yelling a bunch while punching a wall.

-Regardless of what gets your tear ducts primed and pumping, there is something in this list must-watch streaming sobfests that will get at your heart’s sorrow spot.
-“Enjoy” the 15 saddest movies on Netflix right now responsibly.
+Regardless of what gets your tear ducts primed and pumping, there is something on this list of must-watch streaming sobfests that will find your heart’s soft spot.
+“Enjoy” the 15 saddest movies on Netflix right now.

 Related: The Best Dramas On Netflix Right Now